Update 09/07/2025: We have now published our statement of grounds.

 We are bringing the challenge together with a trans woman, a trans man and someone who is intersex.
 The High Court has granted them anonymity.
 Our Director Jo Maugham’s witness statement explains why anonymity is so important for trans people who want to access the law.

 The High Court has said there will need to be a ‘permission’ hearing this month.
 And the EHRC must serve the summary grounds of its defence by 11 July 2025.
-We will publish in the next couple of days our statement of grounds – with information about those three individuals blanked out.
+We have now published our statement of grounds – with information about those three individuals blanked out.